getsentry/sentry-docs/src/collections/_documentation/workflow/search.md

 #### Tag Syntax

 Search supports an implicit and explicit tag search.
-We can automatically recognize most tags implicitly, but if you wish to use an explicit tag syntax, you can wrap the tag in `tags[]` such as:
+We can automatically recognize most tags implicitly, but if you wish to use an explicit tag syntax, you can wrap the tag using our `tags[]` syntax like so:

 ```
 tags[tag_name]:tag_value